 - Remove from the skillet and place in a baking dish.

 - Turn oven on to broil and place the baking dish under the broiler and cook about 7-10 minutes until desired crispness.

-- While cooking, brown the ground beef and add spices of choice.
+- While cooking, brown the ground beef and add spices.

 - Add onions/zucchini back to the skillet, mix and serve.